 Remember That Every Case Is Different

 Autism is different for every child.
 People with autism are often stereotyped as nonverbal, constantly stimming, and unable to care for themselves or socialize.
-This is a worst-case scenario and is often based in ignorance.
-In reality, many children with autism are highly verbal with average to above average intelligence.
+This is a worst-case scenario and is usually based in ignorance.
+In reality, many children with autism are highly verbal with average to above-average intelligence.
 Some children with ASD do have trouble socializing and functioning independently, but they can overcome these obstacles with proper support.

 Learn All You Can